-In addition to these written instructions, there is a video that demonstrates how to set up and train SpamSieve with Apple Mail.
+In addition to these written instructions, there is a $video^{35}$ that demonstrates how to set up and train SpamSieve with Apple Mail.

-Quit Mail.
+1. Quit Mail.
 Then double-click the SpamSieve application and choose Install Apple Mail Plug-In from the SpamSieve menu at the top-left of the screen.
-When you open Mail once more, you should see SpamSieve - Change Settings, SpamSieve - Train as Good, and SpamSieve - Train as Spam items in the Message menu:
+Now launch Mail, and you should see the SpamSieve - Change Settings, SpamSieve - Train as Good, and SpamSieve - Train as Spam items in Mail's Message menu:

-http://c-command.com/blog/2007/01/24/spamsieve-screencast/
+&lt;sup>35http://c-command.com/blog/2007/01/24/spamsieve-screencast/